ImtiazVision/Marketing-s-Secret-Weapon-Visual-Communication/README.md

 Today's viewers prefer visual material over more conventional types of information by a margin of 91%.
 Audiences in the modern day want visual material.
 They want visual stuff as a result of our conditioning.
 They see it every day on Instagram and Facebook, as well as on their cell phones.
 We communicate with one another through images.
 We communicate with one another through images.
 Visual information is the medium through which we interact on a human level nowadays.
 94 percent of our brand's or service's initial impressions will be dependent totally on the design of the visual material we send to our target audience.

+### Visual communication may be used to communicate critical info

-Most individuals produce two sorts of visual communication on a daily basis: information visualization and visual storytelling. **Information visualization** is the process of visualizing very large data sets or extremely complicated thoughts or hypotheses such that the target audience may draw their own conclusions.
+Most individuals produce two sorts of visual communication on a daily basis: information visualization and visual storytelling.
+The concept behind **information visualization** is straightforward: the data is shown but there is no narrative to make conclusions for the final audience.

+**Visual storytelling** is the process of visualizing very large data sets or extremely complicated thoughts or hypotheses such that the target audience may draw their own conclusions.
+Using arrows with a lot of intent, adding a key to make it simpler to take in that information, and using a visual metaphor can really assist someone take that content and run with it and then come to their own conclusions.